Dre Campbell Farm

 Another fantastic organic treatment for Japanese beetle grubs is Bacillus thuringiensis.

-Bt is a soil-dwelling bacterium that produces proteins that are toxic to the grubs.
+Bt is toxic to grubs.
 After consuming it, the pests will die.

 19. Drop Cloth

-A drop cloth is handy for this purpose, especially in the early morning hours when the beetles are very active.
+A drop cloth is handy for this purpose, especially in the early morning hours when the beetles are sluggish.

 20. Garlic Spray

-A mixture of garlic, liquid soap, and water sprayed directly on the affected plants is great for preventing the critters from coming around.
+Garlic water sprayed directly on the affected plants is great for preventing the beetles from coming around.

-To make a homemade Japanese beetle spray using garlic, puree 5 cloves in a cup of water.
-Next, add a teaspoon of little liquid soap to the solution.
+To make a homemade Japanese beetle spray using garlic, puree five cloves in a cup of water.
+Next, add a teaspoon of liquid soap to the solution.
 Finally, strain and spray your plants.

 Use the measurement as a guide for larger concoctions.
-The scent of garlic is unappealing to the bugs.
-As a result, they will not come near once you apply garlic spray to your plants.
+The beetles will likely stay away once you apply garlic spray to your plants.

 21. Parasitic Wasps

-Attracting parasitic wasps in your garden can be an effective way of controlling Japanese beetle larvae.
-However, parasitic wasps are not that effective when it comes to handling high numbers of pests.
+Attracting parasitic wasps to your garden can be an effective way of controlling Japanese beetle larvae.
+The spring Tiphia is the wasp that attacks these grubs.

 Takeaway